 Roomba, however, is not the only brand of robotic cleaners on the market.
 Neato Robotics has its Botvac series, Samsung has the POWERbot, and Dyson provides a $999 robot called the 360 Eye.
 Each boasts various cleaning run times, different cameras, laser, and sensor technology, in addition to size variances, consisting of height and dustbin capacity.
 Simply put, they vary.
 A lot.
 The market is essentially saturated with robot vacuums for all shapes and sizes.
-When it comes to buying a robot vacuum, most people are interested, but aren’t quite sure if it will be worth the hype, check this leaf vacuum mulcher to get an idea about how much it can help you.
+When it comes to buying a vacuum, most people are interested, but aren’t quite sure if it will be worth the hype, check this leaf vacuum mulcher to get an idea about how much it can help you.

 Overall, customer perception tends to lean more optimistic, and most believe that a robot vacuum is designed to replace a traditional vacuum altogether.
 However, this isn’t always the case.
 In most homes, a Roomba or other robot vacuum can take the edge off, but it doesn’t eliminate the need to using an upright vacuum altogether.
 If you’re considering getting a robot vacuum, you probably have a few questions.
 Here’s what you need to know.